Healthy Vegan Puttanesca Sauce or “ Sugo alla Puttanesca ” a classic Southern Italian tomato sauce translating: “in the style of a prostitute”.

 - 1.5 tsp red pepper flakes

-- 1/4 cup sea veggies or crumbled seaweed (rinsed and chopped)
+- 1/4 cup sea veggies, dulse flakes or crumbled seaweed (rinsed and chop the sea vegetables)

 - 2 tbsp capers